-The Student Financial Services Assistant provides customer services for the Office of Student Financial Services via telephone, email, and office visits.
-This position supports both entrances to the office.
+The Student Financial Services Assistant provides customer services for the Office of Student Financial Services via telephone, emails, and office visits.
+This position includes the organization and flow of the reception area.
 The Student Financial Services Assistant is responsible for managing incoming documents, maintaining office inventory, and ordering supplies.
-The position also includes accepting payments, corresponding with students, and verification for federal aid recipients.
+The position also includes the hiring, scheduling, and training of student workers, accepting payments, corresponding with students and verification for federal aid recipients.
+The Student Financial Services Assistant is also responsible for gathering student financial aid and account information for reporting, student notifications, grant requests, and exception processing.
+The Student Financial Services Assistant processes and maintains student financial aid records.
+This includes the importing and exporting Free Application for Federal Student Aid (FAFSA) information with the Department of Education and the Banner Financial Aid Software.
+It also includes creation of financial aid award letters.

-· Answer incoming phone calls, take messages, schedule appointments, provide customer service, direct calls as needed, manage incoming documents, and distribute checks.
-Assist students with various questions regarding their account including, but not limited to financial aid, billing, payments, holds, and refunds (75%)
+Answer incoming phone calls, take messages, schedule appointments, provide customer service, direct calls as needed, manage incoming documents, and distribute checks.
+(50%)

-· Additional office duties as assigned during peak periods (e.g. manage SFS electronic mailbox, collection and outstanding requirement calls).
-(6%)
+Additional office duties as assigned (e.g. manage SFS electronic mailbox, process payments, collection and outstanding requirements calls) (3%)

 Education / Experience: